-The Spring Independent School District serves over 36,000 pre-kindergarten through twelfth-grade students in a diverse and growing district located 20 miles north of downtown Houston in an urban area of Harris County that spans 57 square miles.
+The Spring Independent School District serves over 36,000 students in a diverse and growing district located 20 miles north of downtown Houston in an urban area of Harris County that spans 57 square miles.

 The Spring ISD instructional approach allows for students to excel academically, socially and in extracurricular activities.
-Curricula used district-wide reflects the district’s belief in a strong academic foundation in the core subject areas of math, science, language arts and social studies.
+Curricula used districtwide reflect the district’s belief in a strong academic foundation in the core subject areas of reading, writing, math, science and social studies.

 Instructional services are provided for identified students with various needs.
 Academic acceleration and enrichment are available for the gifted and talented.
 Special education services are provided for students with disabilities.
 Bilingual instruction and English as a Second Language education are available for students who require assistance while learning the English language.